 University of Washington School of Medicine – Medicinal Cannabis and Chronic Pain

 This training has been developed specifically for healthcare professionals with two separate modules.
-The first discusses basic medicinal cannabis education, and the second discusses best practices, including which patients would benefit the most from a cannabis prescription.
+The first discusses basic medicinal cannabis education, and the second discusses best practices, including which consumers would benefit the most from a cannabis prescription.

 Marijuana Education for Parents

 Drug education programs for children and teens in states with legalized cannabis take a more mild tone in their language describing marijuana.
 States like Colorado, Washington, and Oregon have programs that focus on keeping kids off weed, while largely staying away from the failed and false narrative of the D.A.R.E. program.